New SCDF vehicle, dubbed ‘first in the world’, can treat first responders with signs of heat injury

 These responders work in 30- to 40-minute shifts before rotating with another team.
 This is when they remove their gear, have a drink and rest under shade.
 But because they are so acclimatised to the heat, they might not realise their body temperatures have hit alarming levels.

-Some can exceed 39.5 degrees Celsius, a clear symptom of heat stroke.
+Some can exceed 39.5 degrees Celsius, putting them at a higher risk of heat stroke.
 Left unchecked, heat injuries can have serious consequences, including multiple organ failure and death.
 The key is to reduce the body temperature as quickly as possible.

 “The RPV leverages on science and technology and we really would like to have this vehicle to improve our operations as well as the welfare and standards of our responders,” RPV project officer Captain (Cpt) Edrick Lim said.